 Do you want your fish to thrive inside your 10-gallon aquarium?
-Then, what you need is a good filtration system that could easily clean the water and keep it to habitable condition as long as possible.
+Then, what you need is a good filtration system that can easily clean the water and keep it in habitable condition for as long as possible.
 If you are still looking for a good in-tank filter, the Aqueon Quietflow E Internal Power Filter will keep you satisfied.

 Unlike other in-tank filters in the market these days, this product provides three levels of filtration: mechanical, biological, and chemical.
-The mechanical filtration handles the debris and particles in the water.
-The biological filtration on the other hand keeps the levels of nitrite and toxic ammonia in check.
-Meanwhile, the chemical filtration prevents the water from having a bad smell and discoloration.
+Mechanical filtration handles the debris and particles in the water.
+Biological filtration on the other hand, keeps the levels of nitrite and toxic ammonia in check.
+Meanwhile, chemical filtration prevents the water from having a bad smell and discoloration.

 What I don’t appreciate about this filter is its suction power.
 One time, it sucked one of my Betta fish.
 The poor fish got its left fin injured.
 I had to place a special barrier to prevent the unfortunate incident from happening again.